2023 Best Journalism Bachelor's Degree Schools in Florida

 Top Florida Schools for a Bachelor's in Journalism

-Our 2023 rankings named University of Florida the best school in Florida for journalism students working on their bachelor’s degree.
-Located in the midsize city of Gainesville, UF is a public college with a very large student population.
+Our analysis found University of Florida to be the best school for journalism students who want to pursue a bachelor’s degree in Florida.
+Located in the city of Gainesville, UF is a public college with a very large student population.

 The average amount in student loans that journalism majors at UF take out while working on their Bachelor's Degree is $16,650.

-A rank of #2 on this year’s list means University of Miami is a great place for journalism students working on their bachelor’s degree.
+The excellent bachelor’s degree programs at University of Miami helped the school earn the #2 place on this year’s ranking of the best journalism schools in Florida.
 U Miami is a large private not-for-profit school located in the city of Coral Gables.

 While working on their Bachelor's Degree, journalism majors at U Miami accumulate an average of around $14,474 in student debt.